2.1 - Emissions accounted for in a Bilan Carbone®

 Sequestered emissions, or negative emissions (Pillar C)

-To contribute to the overall increase in carbon sequestration, the organisation must preserve and increase carbon sinks within or outside its value chain (Pillar C).
+To contribute to the overall increase in carbon sequestration, the organisation shall preserve and increase carbon sinks within or outside its value chain (Pillar C).
 It assesses its contributions to the preservation and increase of global natural and technological carbon sinks:

-Do you have a comprehension question?
-Consult the FAQ.
-The method is living and therefore likely to evolve (clarifications, additions): find the change log here.
+All information on the operational boundary is documented and Do you have a comprehension question?Consult the FAQ .
+The method is living and therefore likely to evolve (clarifications, additions): find the.

 Last updated